- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “I hadn’t noticed you doing it before; perhaps you were dreaming something specific.”

-I tried to recall a dream but the only thing I remembered was the old, forgotten memory of Daela and I years ago, back when we still lived in Maine.
+I tried to think on what the dream may have been, but the only thing I could think of was the old, forgotten memory of Daela and I years ago, back when we still lived in Maine.
 “When was it that I remembered this?”
 I mouthed the words to myself.
 But, regardless, I didn’t recall any song from that?
 Out of some habit, I shook my head.

 “No, I don’t think I dreamed.”
-I was looking sadly down at my hands, I couldn’t really describe the feeling but something just felt sad when I tried to recall anything.
+I was looking sadly down at my hands, I couldn’t really describe the feeling but something just felt sad when I tried to remember anything.

 “Don’t dwell on it too much.”
 He stood.
 “Come on, we need to be heading out.
 We should reach town by this evening.”